The Extreme Credit Maestro Prepaid card Review

 What Prepaid's choice for under 18’s

-If you intend to frequently top-up the card online using a debit or credit card, high reload fees can make this card more expensive that others available on the market.
+If you intend to frequently top-up the card online using a debit or credit card, high reload fees can make this card more expensive than others available on the market.

 Very quick application process.
 You do require a debit or credit card to initially purchase an Extreme Cred prepaid card, however, unlike other prepaid cards available to under 18’s, you can make future top-ups using cash at the Post Office or at Paypoint terminals.